Planting the Next Crop of Garlic?

 What did I Plant?

-To keep track of the different varieties of garlic planted at our farm, we use aluminium channels, cut to length (found at our local recycling center).
+To keep track of the different varieties of garlic planted at our farm, we use aluminum channels, cut to length (found at our local recycling center).
 Using a hand-held plasma cutter, the name of the garlic cultivar is cut into the metal.
 This metal stake won't fade in the sunlight and will last for many years to come.